-“Peer pressure and rejection hurts so much because it hits a youngster’s self-esteem, which is still wobbly at best during the preteen and early teen years,” says psychologist Dr. Susan Hickman from the Mental Fitness Institute in Chattanooga.
+“Peer pressure and rejection hurt so much because it hits a youngster’s self-esteem, which is still wobbly at best during the preteen and early teen years,” says psychologist Dr. Susan Hickman from the Mental Fitness Institute in Chattanooga, Tennessee.

 “To make it worse, children at this age have not yet developed good filters to distinguish that this type of experience may be more about the other person than about them.
 They immediately translate the bad behavior of others into seeing themselves as unworthy.
 In reality, these two are not connected at all.”

 Whether young or old, everyone has the need to belong.
 So the feeling of rejection hits a person right in the gut.